SatoshiMota/CudaText-Zenburn-theme/README.md

 CudaText Zenburn theme (dark/grey nodepad++ DarkModeDefault)

+#### NEW: The Zenburn theme was immediately officially added to CudaText and is available in the add-ons store.
-#### To install, you need to download the files in a zip and drag it to the CudaText window and select the Zenburn theme in the settings.
+#### OLD: To install, you need to download the files in a zip and drag it to the CudaText window and select the Zenburn theme in the settings.

 I was inspired: https://github.com/jkesanen/notepadplusplus-zenburn + https://github.com/jnurmine/Zenburn